Asian people

+"Asian people" (sometimes "Asiatic people") is an umbrella term for people who belong to any ethnic, racial, or national group with origins in Asia.
+It is most often used in contexts concerning the Asian diaspora, which consists of Asian people and their descendants living outside of the continent.
+The exact definition of the term may vary by country; some classifications of "Asian" may only refer to certain Asian-origin groups, as opposed to the population of the entire continent.

 Meanings by region

-Anglophone Africa and Caribbean
+Anglophone Africa and the Caribbean

 In parts of anglophone Africa, especially East Africa and in parts of the Caribbean, the term "Asian" is more commonly associated with people of South Asian origin, particularly Indians, Pakistanis, Bangladeshis and Sri Lankans.
 In South Africa the term "Asian" is also usually synonymous with the Indian race group.
 East Asians in South Africa, including Chinese were classified either as Coloureds or as honorary whites.

-Arab States of the Persian Gulf
+Arab countries of the Persian Gulf

-In the Arab states of the Persian Gulf, the term "Asian" generally refers to people of South Asian and Southeast Asian descent due to the large Indian, Pakistani, Bangladeshi and Filipino expatriate population in these countries.
+In the Arab states of the Persian Gulf, the term "Asian" generally refers to people of South Asian and Southeast Asian descent due to the large Indian, Pakistani, Bangladeshi, and Filipino expatriate populations in these countries.
 However, there are instances where the term is used solely to refer to those of South Asian descent.

 Australia

-The Australian Census includes Central Asia.
 The Australian Census includes four regions of Asia in its official definition.
 Defined by the 2006–2011 Australian Census, three broad groups have the word Asian included in their name: Central and Southern Asian, South-East Asian and North-East Asian.
-West Asians are classified as North African and Middle Easterners.
+West Asians are classified as North African and Middle Eastern.